 Table of Contents

 TogglePublic and private sector organizations from universities to for-profit businesses and non-profit organizations collect sensitive personal data from their customers and students.
 It has always been considered the responsibility of businesses and organizations to take the necessary security measures to protect sensitive personal data from unauthorized access, disclosure, destruction, and misuse.
 To ensure that businesses and organizations protect personal data, the State of Illinois passed the Personal Information Protection Act (PIPA) that took effect January 1, 2006.
 It has been amended several times over the years to accommodate new methods of data collection and expand requirements.
+Amendments have also addressed issues such as health information technology, the Clinical Health Act, and the management of local government records.

 In this guide, we will discuss PIPA and its requirements as well as how businesses and organizations are affected by this legislation.
 Under Section 45, businesses and organizations are allowed to designate a “qualified individual,” which includes IT service providers, to implement and oversee cybersecurity measures to protect sensitive data.
 Our IT professionals at PSM can help your business or organization to be better prepared to comply with the cybersecurity aspects of PIPA requirements.
+When referencing compliance with PIPA, it is important to note that organizations with their own notification procedures may be considered compliant if those procedures meet or exceed PIPA standards.
+Additionally, PIPA’s legal framework intersects with federal health insurance portability, insurance portability and accountability, and human services pursuant statutes, ensuring comprehensive coverage for data protection and breach notification.

 What is PIPA?